Cyber4ss4ssin/Cyber4ss4ssin/README.md

 **🔍 About Me:**

-🏫 I am pursuing Masters in Cyber Security & Digital Forensics.
+🔹 I am pursuing Masters in Cyber Security & Digital Forensics.

-🛡️ Cybersecurity enthusiast with a keen interest in penetration testing, vulnerability assessment, and digital forensics.
+🔹 Cybersecurity enthusiast with a keen interest in penetration testing, threat intelligence and digital forensics.

-💡 Exploring the latest trends in ethical hacking, malware analysis, and threat intelligence.

-🔎 Skilled in network security, OSINT, and forensic investigations.

-📖 Constantly learning and sharpening my skills in cybersecurity tools like Wireshark, Metasploit, Autopsy, Burp Suite, and more.
+🔹 Constantly learning and sharpening my skills in cybersecurity tools like Wireshark, Metasploit, Autopsy, Burp Suite, and more.

-🎯 Aspiring to contribute to the infosec community and make the digital world more secure.
+🔹 Aspiring to contribute to the infosec community and make the digital world more secure.

 **🛠️ Tech Stack & Tools:**